-- a) Stop engine and remove ignition key. - b) Remove the three cutter deck belt shields to check mower primary and secondary belt condition. - c) Look under engine deck to check the pump drive belt condition. - d) Check all idler arms to be sure they pivot freely.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Remove the three mower deck belt shields to check mower primary and secondary belt condition. - c) Look under engine deck to check the pump drive belt condition. - d) Check all idler arms to be sure they pivot freely.

-5.1.15 Lubrication
+5.1.14 Lubrication

-- a) Stop engine and remove ignition key. - b) Lubricate fittings with one to two pumps of SAE No. 2 multi-purpose gun grease.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate fittings with one to two pumps of NGLI grade #2 multi-purpose gun grease.